 Seeing an ad is one thing, but clicking on that ad is what really matters for small businesses looking to grow.

-One in four consumers (26%) are likely to click on display ads for brands, products, or services they have searched for in the past.
+In 2021, one in four consumers (26%) were likely to click on display ads for brands, products, or services they have searched for in the past.

 This data is encouraging for small businesses, considering the low clickthrough rates for display ads.